rickcox/Hexa-Pi/README.md

   These are a bit fussy to get setup, and OS selection is limited.

 - ![Radxa CM5](https://radxa.com/products/cm/cm5)
-  This RK3588 based board is **very** fast, if hat is what you are looking for.
+  This RK3588 based board is **very** fast, if that is what you are looking for.
+  There are "Lite" and Full versions of this board.
+Only he Full has been tested, but both should work.
-  Use caution that the extra connector dos not make contact with the Hexa-Pi PCB components.
+  Use caution that the extra connector does not make contact with the Hexa-Pi PCB components.
-  Rockchip processors for some odd reason must use 1.5Mbps on the serial console.
+  Rockchip processors use 1.5Mbps on the serial console.
   OS selection is also limited here.
   Due to higher power consumption, a larger heatsink is recommended for the Radxa CM5.